 Canon R5 vs Panasonic FZ1000 II

 The Canon EOS R5 and the Panasonic Lumix DC-FZ1000 II are two digital cameras that were announced, respectively, in July 2020 and February 2019.
-The Canon R5 is a mirrorless interchangeable lens camera, while the FZ1000 II is a fixed lens compact.
-The cameras are based on a full frame (Canon R5) and an one-inch (FZ1000 II) sensor.
+The R5 is a mirrorless interchangeable lens camera, while the FZ1000 II is a fixed lens compact.
+The cameras are based on a full frame (R5) and an one-inch (FZ1000 II) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.